krobbi/pico/README.md

 in the ICO output file.

 If a directory path is given, then it will be expanded into every file path in the directory with a `.png` file extension (case-insensitive.)
-The ordering of the file paths is system-dependent and may not be deterministic.
+The expanded file paths are inserted in-place where the directory path was, sorted into alphabetical order.
 Subdirectories will not be searched.

 ## Options
 | Short | Long         | Arguments | Usage                              |